 There are 2 types of bone-strengthening drugs:

-Thanks to the regular use of these drugs, it’s now rare for people with bone metastases to be hospitalized for bone complications or hypercalcemia (high levels of calcium in the blood that can weaken bones, cause kidney stones and can lead to heart problems).
+Thanks to the regular use of these drugs, there's now a low risk of people with bone metastases needing hospitalization for bone complications or hypercalcemia (high levels of calcium in the blood that can weaken bones, cause kidney stones and can lead to heart problems).

 If you have bone metastases, your treatment plan will include a bisphosphonate or denosumab.
 Talk with your doctor about which drug is right for you.